ros2/rmw_cyclonedds/shared_memory_support.md

     pub_->publish(std::move(msg_));
 ```

-If the Shared Memory transfer conditions are met, publish will internally loan a Shared Memory chunk from iceoryx and copy the message payload into it without the serialization required for network transfer.
+If the Shared Memory transfer conditions are met, publish will internally loan a Shared Memory chunk from iceoryx and copy (only for fixed size types) or serialize the message payload into the memory chunk (non-fixed size types).
 Any connected subscription has read-only access to this message data.

 While this API will not allow true zero-copy transfer, it still will improve performance for sufficiently large message sizes since it bypasses the loopback interface and does not perform serialization.
 The actual size where it will outperform the loopback interface primarily depends on the actual hardware and system load.